joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/05/world/europe/ukraine-war-kyiv-russia-missile-attack.html

 **Primary Elections Live Updates: Race Too Close to Call in Democratic Primary for Michigan Senate Seat**\
-`Dr. Abdul El-Sayed, a progressive, holds a narrow lead over Representative Haley Stevens, a centrist, as counting continues.
-Kansas, Missouri, Virginia and Washington also voted.`\
+`Dr. Abdul El-Sayed, a progressive, holds a narrow lead over Representative Haley Stevens, a centrist, in a race that divided Democrats.
+The party sees the seat as key to its hopes of winning control of the chamber.`\
 https://www.nytimes.com/live/2026/08/05/us/michigan-election-results-primary

 **Lo que algunas ciudades pierden cuando las personas dejan el alcohol**\